Parents often ask me how they can listen to their child’s feelings when they can’t talk yet or have limited language.

 I’d love to know your thoughts after hearing this.

-Thanks for listening, if you have any questions or comments or need further support I’d love to hear from you and always respond personally so please get in touch through my Facebook page.
+If you have any questions or comments or need further support I’d love to hear from you and always respond personally so please get in touch through my Facebook page or take a look at my online program Connect.